TimOliver/WebP-Cocoa/templates/README.md

 # Download Frameworks

-For ultimate convenience, the prebuilt frameworks have been packaged up into multiple combinations of ZIP archives.
-Simply click one of the links below to begin downloading.
+For fast access, the binaries are bundled up and provided in a variety of different ZIP archive combinations.
+Simply click any of the links below to begin downloading.

 <table>
     <tr>